wilco3456/Webcrawler-Search-Engine/ReadMe.md

 ## Platform Recommendation:
-* This program has been run on Windows 10.0.15063 build 15063 and Mac OS X, developed using Python version 3.7, Other systems have not been tested, and it is advised to have caution with untested OS.
+* This program has been run on Windows 10.0.15063 build 15063 and Mac OS X, developed using Python version 3.7, Elasticsearch 6.6.2 & Kibana 6.6.2, Other systems have not been tested, and it is advised to have caution with untested OS.

 Python Library Dependencies
 * Nltk